xinyandai/string-embed/README.md

                Yuxuan Wang and
                Han Yang and
                James Cheng},
-  editor    = {Jimmy Huang and
-               Yi Chang and
-               Xueqi Cheng and
-               Jaap Kamps and
-               Vanessa Murdock and
-               Ji{-}Rong Wen and
-               Yiqun Liu},
   title     = {Convolutional Embedding for Edit Distance}, booktitle = {Proceedings of the 43rd International {ACM} {SIGIR} conference on
                research and development in Information Retrieval, {SIGIR} 2020, Virtual